From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Conclusion

 \section{Conclusion}

-We propose PACS, a general framework for safely deploying action chunking-based imitation learning policies, such as DPs and vision-language-action models, in dynamic environments.
+We propose PACS, a general framework for safely deploying imitation learning policies using action chunks, such as DPs and vision-language-action models, in dynamic environments.
 Our insight is that safety interventions should be path-consistent to avoid out-of-distribution situations and maintain high task performance.
 We achieve this by computing an intended trajectory from the action chunk and monitoring it using reachability analysis.
 Our experiments show that PACS can guarantee safety in real time and achieve high task success even on challenging real-world HRI tasks, whereas reactive safety filtering with control barrier functions frequently leads the policy into unrecoverable states.
-Since we do not perform constraint-aware online replanning, which would require conditioning the policy on a constraint parameterization, our method is specifically designed to satisfy dynamic constraints, such as moving obstacles.
-We consider this work an important step towards deploying generative policies in safety-critical, human-centered environments.
+Our method is specifically designed to satisfy dynamic constraints, such as moving obstacles.
+Handling (semi-)static obstacles via constraint-aware online replanning is an interesting avenue for future work.
+We consider this work to be an important step towards deploying generative policies in safety-critical, human-centered environments.